making-sound/One-shot/README.md

 - Allow computer QWERTY keyboard to trigger samples.
 Will require a new setting in settings.txt to select either MIDI or QWERTY input.
 - Adjustable polyphony
 - Master volume setting?
+- Program change folders (a keymap.txt and sample folder for each program change message received)?